Boiler Kettling Noise: Is it Dangerous? What Causes Kettling In a Boiler?

 If you’re looking for ways to keep sludge out of your pipework, give our post on the MagnaClean Professional 2 Filter a read.

 Boiler kettling may not pose a safety threat to modern homes, but it’s a sign of a host of likely issues lurking in your heating system.
-Holding off on service may cause your boiler to lock out, heat erratically, and clog with deposits to the point of no repair.
-So don’t wait – call a Gas Safe engineer to inspect your system now.
+If cleaning out the limescale didn’t help with boiler kettling, your boiler’s components may be beyond repair.